tacta-io/es-projections/README.md

 You could implement `IProjectionStateRepository` in a separate class if you want, but it's more convenient for the projection repository to implement it itself.

 ### Rebuilding from scratch
-Because your projection tracks its offset, it inherently decides on when to rebuild itself from scratch. `Projection` base class makes this as simple as calling `ResetOffset()` from your projection which will set that offset to 0.
+Because your projection tracks its offset, it inherently decides on when to rebuild itself from scratch. `Projection` base class makes this as simple as deleting entries from the projection table and calling `ResetOffset()` from your projection.
+This will cause the projection to rehydrate it's offset from the database.

 ### 3. Set up your event stream
 One last thing you need to do (but not least), is to set up your event stream.